 The Loma Linda University School of Medicine mainly uses four institutions as education resources for its ophthalmology residency program.

 The Loma Linda University Medical Center serves as both a university and community hospital.
-The Eye Institute and the eye clinic, which serve a large population, are conveniently located at the Faculty Medical Offices directly across the street from the main Medical Center building.
+The Eye Institute, which serves a large population, is conveniently located at the Faculty Medical Offices directly across the street from the main Medical Center building.
 This facility serves as the primary training site for the subspecialty rotations.

 The Jerry L. Pettis Memorial VA Medical Center, just five minutes away, serves as the referral center for a large portion of California.
 Veterans travel from as far as Arizona and Nevada to seek medical care at this facility.
 A new outpatient eye clinic, including wet lab, opened at this facility in 2005.
 It is a primary training site for comprehensive ophthalmology, including cataract surgery.

-The Riverside County Regional Medical Center (RCRMC) is the county hospital for Riverside County.
-RCRMC is located in the neighboring community of Moreno Valley, approximately 25 minutes away.
+The Riverside University Health System (RUHS) is the county hospital for Riverside County.
+RUHS is located in the neighboring community of Moreno Valley, approximately 25 minutes away.
 It was built in 1998 and features a modern clinic.
 Its busy clinics serve a large indigent population with a mix of many immigrant groups.
 The residents run a comprehensive eye clinic at this facility.

 San Diego Naval Medical Center Refractive Rotation